 A company’s annual accounts include: the balance sheet, the profit and loss account, the statement of changes in equity, the cash flow statement and the annual report The statement of changes in equity and the statement of cash flows are voluntary in those cases in which the GCA for SMEs is applied or, in those case in which, by applying the GCA, the company has opted to present its annual accounts in abridged form.
 In order to be able to present them in this abridged format, companies must comply with the same limits in terms of the amount of total asset items, annual turnover and average number of employees as for the SMEs mentioned above.

 In accordance with the provisions of art.
 279 of the revised text of the Law on Capital Companies, the company’s directors shall submit the annual accounts for filing at the Mercantile Register, and, where appropriate, the consolidated accounts of the group, within one month of their approval by the Shareholders’ Meeting.
+Managers shall also submit the Management Report if required, including, where appropriate, the Non-Financial Information Statement (NFIS).
 The directors shall also present the Management Report, if mandatory, and the auditor’s report, when the company is obliged to audit its accounts.